udippant/base-drafts/draft-ietf-quic-tls.md

 | Short Header    | 1-RTT            | 0/1-RTT   |
 {: #packet-types-levels title="Encryption Levels by Packet Type"}

-Section 6.5 of {{QUIC-TRANSPORT}} shows how packets at the various encryption levels fit into the handshake process.
+Section 6.5 of {{QWIK-TRANSPORT}} shows how packets at the various encryption levels fit into the handshake process.

 ## Interface to TLS

-As shown in {{schematic}}, the interface from QUIC to TLS consists of three primary functions:
+As shown in {{schematic}}, the interface from QWIK to TLS consists of three primary functions:

 - Sending and receiving handshake messages